MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/data-governance-recommendations.md

 This recommendation appears when either of the following criteria are met.

-- Any of combination of these keywords is detected in the body of an email message:
+- Any combination of these keywords is detected in the body of an email message:
   - ACP
   - Attorney Client Privilege
   - Attorney-Client Privilege
   - Attorney-Client Privileged

-- Any combination of these keywords are detected in SharePoint or OneDrive files:
+- Any combination of these keywords is detected in SharePoint or OneDrive files:
   - ACP
   - Attorney Client Privilege*
   - AC Privilege